protocol/research-website/content/posts/202301-apostolaki-award/index.md

 If successful our proposal will allow edge networks to make the most out of the public Internet, effectively fighting the industry consolidation and the associated privacy, financial, and political risks.

 PL Research is excited to support work on new ideas for building the next generation of the internet.
-While the [*Changing the Internet* RFP](https://github.com/protocol/research-grants/blob/master/RFPs/rfp-011-changing-the-internet.md#problem-statement) has closed, we encourage interested researchers to check out our open RFPs, particularly [RFP-014, *"Private Retrieval of Data"*](https://grants.protocol.ai/prog/rfp-014_private_retrieval_of_data), and to  reach out to us via email with any questions at [research@protocol.ai](mailto:research@protocol.ai).
+While the [*Changing the Internet* RFP](https://github.com/protocol/research-grants/blob/master/RFPs/rfp-011-changing-the-internet.md#problem-statement) has closed, we encourage interested researchers to check out our open RFPs, particularly [RFP-014, *"Private Retrieval of Data"*](https://grants.protocol.ai/prog/rfp-014_private_retrieval_of_data), and to  reach out to us via email with any questions at[research-grants@protocol.ai](mailto:research-grants@protocol.ai.).
 Submit your proposal using our application management system at [https://grants.protocol.ai/](https://grants.protocol.ai/).